Enferlain/model-benchmark/README.md

   - Prompt 0: seeds 218, 219
   - Prompt 1: seeds 218, 219 (same!)

+### Interactive Queue

+- The backend respects the **Enabled/Disabled** status set in the Prompt Manager.
+- Disabled prompts are skipped entirely during generation.

 ### Gap Handling

 If an image is missing (e.g., `p001_i01` doesn't exist), the system: